pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

     [microhistory](http://en.wikipedia.org/wiki/Microhistory), but we've gotten
     a lot of blank looks, even from historians!
 When we say we're writing software for genealogy, people are _way_ more understanding.

+[^caveat]:

+    It is important to note that there are many knowledgeable genealogists that come to the table with some sort of autonomous research framework who use these tools for various purposes, despite the tools' inherent limitations.